zclzz/ALFRED-challenge/README.md

       ```

-## Training / Evaluation
+## Training

-My agent relies on the pre-trained segmentation models, however, the large language models for language understanding were self-trained and fine-tuned.
+My agent relies on the pre-trained segmentation models, however, large language models for language understanding were self-trained and fine-tuned.
+I have also stored the top 5 generations of the beam search algorithm used to obtain the top k promising action sequences.

 If you plan on using some pre-trained language models trained by FILM, please follow the instructions below: